aeteredge/welcome_to_aeteredge/Pay-in/cards/card_h2h/README.md

 ---

-## ✅ Required Fields – Payment Invoice (HPP)
+## ✅ Required Fields – Payment Invoice (H2H)

 All the following fields are mandatory and must be correctly nested inside the respective objects of the payload.
-If any of them is missing, the request will be rejected.
+If any of them is missing, the request will be rejected.o que

 ### 🧾 Root Attributes (nested under `attributes`)